We customize presentations for your organization's events. Whether you need a full day or a fifteen minute presentation, we can help.

 The first webinar of the series, “Triage Team Performance to Maximize Potential,” delves into the importance of Emotional Intelligence and its value for human capital in talent planning, acquisition and team performance.
 This webinar was completed on September 10.
 You may listen to the webinar ZOOM LINK: TriageTeamPerformance

 The second webinar of the series, "Understanding Preferred Behavior Styles," reveals how people are likely to behave.
 This self-awareness and understanding of other people's preferred behavior styles allows healthcare workers to improve patient experiences and engage peers more effectively.
 Join us on November 7 at 1 pm CST for this unique view into improving healthcare performance.
 All registrants will receive a FREE IMX DISC profile prior to the webinar.
 Register HERE and receive your FREE link to the IMX DISC profile.

-The third webinar of the series, "WHY, Discovering Motivational Drivers to Improve Performance," will be offered in early 2020.
+The third webinar of the series, "Managing Team Dynamics: Understanding Motivators" was offered on February 5, 2020.
 This webinar helps participants understand why people deliver more discretionary effort sometimes and less at other times.
 Identifying people's unique motivational patterns allows healthcare leaders to change their approach to meet the needs of their employees unleashing greater performance.
 Stay tuned for more information about this webinar and the opportunity to complete the IMX VALUES profile.